 About Me

-My name is Neng Thao, 𖬀𖬶𖬬 𖬒𖬲𖬟𖬰, and I am a practitioner and scholar of Hmong musical surrogate languages.
+My name is Neng Thao, 𖬀𖬶𖬬 𖬒𖬲𖬟𖬰, and I am a practitioner and scholar of Hmong musical surrogate languages (MSL).
 I graduated from Harvard with my bachelor's degree in Human Developmental and Regenerative Biology and was awarded a Fulbright Research Grant in linguistics, which I completed in 2023.
+Currently, I am collaborating with Laura McPherson at Dartmouth, researching how harmonic overtones encode lexical tone on the ncas (jaw harp).

-My research has allowed me to travel to over 100 different countries and be invited to speak at over 50 universities, conferences, and organizations all around the world.
-I am fluent in two dialects of Hmong and can "speak" several musical surrogate languages on nine different instruments.
+My research has allowed me to travel to over 120 different countries and be invited to speak at over 100 universities, conferences, and organizations all around the world.
+I am fluent in two dialects of Hmong and can "speak" several musical surrogate languages.
 I am also a Hmong kwv txhiaj/lug txaj singer, which are vocal genres of music that belong to different linguistic registers on the surrogate-to-spoken language spectrum.

 Aside from research, I have many passion projects.
 As a surrogate language musician, I run a small Hmong instrument shop.
 In 2021, I founded Gaur, the first project dedicated to reclaiming Hmong antiques; I have since amassed the largest collection of antique Hmong flintlocks in the world.
 I wrote, illustrated, and published the first book to explain the big bang theory to preschoolers, Georgia's Telescope.
 I have made three documentaries and won several art awards including a Blue Chair Film Festival grant, a DANG! grant, and a Doodle4Google finalist award.
 In 2019, I was one of five international recipients of the Hmong American Partnership Community Impact Award—given to those recognized as "A changemaker who is advancing the Hmong community."

-Contact me at now@nengthao.com or at the social media links below.
+Contact me at now@nengthao.com or at the social media links here:

 Hmong Bowyer – 𖬑𖬰𖬯𖬵 𖬀𖬲𖬩 𖬌𖬣𖬵